davide-marino00/PBI_DOCS/refac.md

 - **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'Approved_With_V_Z'.
 Here's a breakdown of what it does in simple business terms:

 1. **Condition Check**: The expression checks two conditions:
-   - It first checks if the value in the 'Approved' column is TRUE (meaning the item is approved).
+   - First, it looks at the column `[Approved]`.
+If this column has a value of `TRUE`, it means that the item (like a timesheet or request) has been approved.
-   - It also checks if the 'TimesheetCode' in the 'vw_Timesheet' table is either "V" or "Z".
+   - Second, it checks if the value in the column `vw_Timesheet[TimesheetCode]` is either "V" or "Z".
+These codes likely represent specific categories or types of timesheets.

 2. **Output Values**:
-   - If either of the conditions is met (i.e., the item is approved or the TimesheetCode is "V" or "Z"), the expression returns a value of **1**.
+   - If either of the conditions is met (meaning the item is approved or it has a TimesheetCode of "V" or "Z"), the expression returns a value of `1`.
+This indicates a positive outcome, meaning the item is considered approved in this context.
-   - If neither condition is met, it returns a value of **0**.
+   - If neither condition is met, it returns a value of `0`, indicating that the item is not approved.

-3. **Purpose**: The overall purpose of this calculated column is to flag records as either approved (1) or not approved (0) based on the specified criteria.
-This can be useful for reporting or analysis, allowing users to easily identify which records are approved or fall under the specific TimesheetCodes of "V" or "Z".
+3. **Purpose**: The overall purpose of this calculated column is to create a simple binary indicator (1 or 0) that helps in identifying which items are approved based on either their approval status or their specific timesheet codes.
+This can be useful for reporting, filtering, or further analysis in a business context.

-In summary, this DAX expression helps in categorizing records based on approval status and specific timesheet codes, making it easier to filter or analyze data related to approvals.
+In summary, this DAX expression helps to flag items as approved based on specific criteria, making it easier to manage and analyze approved items in the dataset.

 **`BillableDep`** (`string`)